barsauskasalius/Memory-game/README.md

-# memory-game  Remember randomized picture locations and find all matching pictures.
+Remember randomized picture locations and find all matching pictures.